 Read more on when to introduce solid foods to your baby to decrease risk of diabetes

 Breastfeeding is best for babies.
-It is dubbed as a super food that’s rich in vitamins and minerals that are important in making the baby grow up healthy.
-While mothers are encouraged to give their children breast milk until they turn 2 years old, introduction of solid food must be done eventually.
+It is dubbed as a superfood that’s rich in vitamins and minerals that are important in making the baby grow up healthy.
+While mothers are encouraged to give their children breast milk until they turn 2 years old, the introduction of solid food must be done eventually.
 However, the timeline of this solid food introduction should be monitored since late weaning may increase the risk of diabetes.

 Introduction of solids